 Park Hill – Real Estate Snapshot

-Park Hill is divided into three regions: South Park Hill, North Park Hill and Northeast Park Hill.
-South Park Hill real estate includes gorgeous Tudors, classic bungalows and newly constructed treasures such as Craftsman style homes.
+Park Hill is divided into three regions: South Park Hill, North Park Hill, and Northeast Park Hill.
+South Park Hill real estate includes gorgeous Tudors, classic bungalows, and newly constructed treasures such as Craftsman style homes.
 North Park Hill homes are moderately priced and include a variety of brick ranches and bungalows.
 Northeast Park Hill presents the most affordable real estate opportunities.
-Collectively, Park Hill prices generally range from the high $200,000′s to several million dollars, which depends on many factors, but primarily the location within the community.
+Collectively, Park Hill prices generally range from the high $200,000′s to several million dollars, which depends on many factors, but primarily the community's location.